stephenry/ccm/README.md

 ## Background

 In multi-processor systems, multiple agent may maintain copies of the same cache lines.
-Coherence protocols are used to maintain the Single Writer/Multiple Reader (SWMR) invariant, whereby ownership of lines are managed between caches in a correct and performant manner.
+Coherence protocols are used to maintain the Single-Writer/Multiple-Reader (SWMR) invariant, whereby ownership of lines are managed between caches in a correct and performant manner.
 Although coherency protocols may have a very significant bearing on the overall performance of a multiprocessor system, the ability to model their behavior at a high-level is quite limited.
 Furthermore, a coherency system has a large number of parameterizations that unknown trade-off in terms of performance and/or silicon cost.

 The purpose of this work is to sketch out a rough proof of concept cache coherency performance model using freely available coherency